A recent editorial in the New York Times highlighted the California condor. That editorial was accompanied by a provacative illustration of a condor.

 There are two choices.
 The last six birds remaining in the wilderness can either be left there to take their chances with alarmingly high mortality statistics or they can be placed in captivity before they are shot, poisoned or killed by explosive cyanide devices known as “coyote-getters”.

-Tyson’s framing of those 2 choices reveal his preference.
+Tyson’s framing of those 2 choices reveals his preference.
 The writer goes on to criticize the Audubon Society for taking legal action to stop efforts to capture those last 6 birds.

 USA Today published “Pros and Condors” in the newspaper’s 17 April 1996 issue.
 The editors observed that the future for California’s Dehli Sands fly was “bleak” because this endangered species lacked the “panache” of another endangered species, the California condor.